Flowey0622/ELEC0088-SNS/README.md

 This directory stores the trained models, which will be loaded on the server and applied to predict data.

+## requirements

+All the modules needed in this project

 # Project Flow Chart

 <img src="https://github.com/Flowey0622/Stronger/assets/160813460/d8ba7584-276f-49bb-a4d2-8c0efcbf13b8" width="550px">